Toshihiko-tan/Toshihiko-tan.github.io/_pages/about.md

 My research interests span **Population Genetics, Phylodynamics, and Machine Learning**.
 I currently work with Professor Jonathan Terhorst (U-M Statistics) on demographic inference, and previously collaborated with Professor Irina Gaynanova (U-M Biostatistics) on Large Language Models and Continuous Glucose Monitoring (CGM), forming in my honors thesis on LLM-based glucose prediction.

-Beyond research, I am a bassist in a local band, a ranked kendo practitioner, and an avid traveler who has visited 38 of Japan’s 47 prefectures.
+Beyond research, I am a bassist in a local band, a Shodan kendo practitioner, and an avid traveler who has visited 38 of Japan’s 47 prefectures.

-I am also passionate about languages: native in English and Chinese, fluent in Japanese and French, with working knowledge of Spanish.
+I am also passionate about languages: I'm bilingual in English and Chinese, fluent in Japanese and French, with working knowledge of Spanish.